Using exceptions in Perl 6

 CATCHsay "Hi!
 I am at the outer block!"; # OUTPUT: «Hi!
 I am at the outer block!␤»

-try block.
-Any exception that is thrown in such a block will be caught by the implicit
+Any exception that is thrown in such a block will be caught by a

-CATCH block provided by the user.
+CATCH block, either implicit or provided by the user.
 In the latter case, any unhandled exception will be rethrown.
+If you choose not to handle the exception, they will be contained by the block.

 is Exceptiontrysay "I'm alive!";try